-EFPIA Code of Practice on relationships between the pharmaceutical industry and patient organisations.
+21 EFPIA Code of Practice on relationships between the pharmaceutical industry and patient organisations.

-EFPIA Code on disclosure of transfers of value from pharmaceutical companies to healthcare professionals and healthcare organisations.
+22 EFPIA Code on disclosure of transfers of value from pharmaceutical companies to healthcare professionals and healthcare organisations.

-Directive 2011/62/EU of the European Parliament and of the Council of 8 June 2011 amending Directive 2001/83/EC on the Community code relating to medicinal products for human use, as regards the prevention of the entry into the legal supply chain of falsified medicinal products.
+23 Directive 2011/62/EU of the European Parliament and of the Council of 8 June 2011 amending Directive 2001/83/EC on the Community code relating to medicinal products for human use, as regards the prevention of the entry into the legal supply chain of falsified medicinal products.

-appropriately qualified responsible person, who is responsible for ensuring that a quality management system is implemented and that the company complies with the principles of good distribution practice (GDP).
+holder must also have at its continuous disposal the services of an appropriately qualified person, who is responsible for ensuring that a quality management system is implemented and that the company complies with the principles of good distribution practice (GDP).